 3 Latest Version

-Latest version of the Manuals, Specifications and Standards including the amendments notified/published by the Base Date shall be considered applicable.
+Latest version of the Manuals, Specifications and Standards including the amendments notified/published by the Base Month shall be considered applicable.

 4 Terms used in Manuals

 The terms [‘Inspector’, ‘AEE’, ‘DE’] used in the Manuals shall be deemed to be substituted by the term “Authority Engineer”; to the extent it is consistent with the provisions of the Agreement.